charlieroses/charlieroses/src/cs164/crypto/rsa.md

 This means all the student will see is <code>11</code> since
 <code>H(Give S a 90) = 11</code>.
-This is not enough information for the student (or anyone) to know what grade the student recieved or which student is being talked about.
+This is not enough information for the student (or anyone) to know what grade the student received or which student is being talked about.
 Dr. Stuart's message could have been about giving Joe a 80 on his assignment since <code>H(Give J a 80) = 11</code>.